Passeriformes / Sturnidae / Sturnia

 Description

-Distinctive physical features include blue eyes, a grey bill, and a characteristic white patch on the shoulder.
-Sexual dimorphism is present in the plumage.
-The adult male exhibits a light brown head and breast contrasting with a white belly.
-In comparison, the adult female appears darker brown on the back and belly.
+Has blue eyes, a grey bill, and a white patch on the shoulder.
+The adult male has a light brown head and breast and a white belly.
+The adult female is darker brown on the back and belly.

 Distribution & Habitat

-The range encompasses a broad area of Asia.
-Breeding occurs in southern China and northern Vietnam.
-The bird is found in Asian countries including Brunei, Cambodia, India, Japan, South Korea, Laos, Malaysia, Myanmar, the Philippines, Singapore, Taiwan, and Thailand.
+Breeds in southern China and northern Vietnam; winters in Southeast Asia.
+Found in Asian countries including Brunei, Cambodia, China, India, Japan, South Korea, Laos, Malaysia, Myanmar, Philippines, Singapore, Taiwan, Thailand, and Vietnam.

 Behavior & Ecology